Real-MullaC/SysprepPreparator/README.md

 This tool is designed to be as modular as possible.
 Checks are performed by *Compatibility Checker Providers* (CCPs).
 Tasks are performed by *Preparation Tasks* (PTs).

-Special Thanks to @Real-MullaC for helping with initial testing and expansion of this tool.
+*Special Thanks to [Real-MullaC](https://github.com/Real-MullaC) for helping with initial testing and expansion of this tool.*

 ## How do I get started?